The Ultimate Rotorua Itinerary: 3-Days of Culture, Volcanos and More

 Day 3: New Zealand Culture

-As you leave Rotorua towards the Coromandel Peninsula or Auckland, look into these different activities that talk about New Zealand’s agricultural and film culture.
+As you close out your Rotorua itinerary and make your way towards the Coromandel Peninsula or Auckland, look into these different activities that talk about New Zealand’s agricultural and film culture.

 Agrodome

-A woman feeding three sheep outside of Rotorua
+A woman feeding three sheep outside as part of a Rotorua itinerary

 Feeding the sheep while on a tour at the Agrodome complex

-If this is something that you have never seen before, then this stop is worth the experience.
+If this is something that you have never seen before, then including this top in your Rotorua itinerary is worth the experience.
 You will also get a tractor tour of the entire property and take part in feeding sheep and alpacas.
 It’s a family friendly activity that truly anyone can enjoy.

 Hobbiton Movie Set Tours